 So if you want to stop being single and get into a relationship.
 You always need to start with yourself first.
 Be a person that will attract a good future partner for you, not the other way around.

 Maybe you can start by creating a goal for yourself.
-Then plan steps on how to achieve this goal.
+Then start your own plan to achieve this goal.
 For example:

 - Set the ideal body weight that you want to achieve.